iboutsikas/cmsc341-web/projects/project3/designing_nodes.md

 ### Idea 3: Inheritance!
 This is the most "elegant" solution, but you might not feel comfortable with it.
 It is definitely the most OOP solution.
-LeafNode is a Node, so it gets access to all of its protected and public members and that adds Data on top.
-Furthermore we will override the behavior of `IsLeaf` so `m_Children[i]->IsLeaf()` will return true or false as expected.
+LeafNode is a Node, so it gets access to all of its protected and public members and that adds `m_Data` on top.

+Next, we will override the behavior of `IsLeaf` so `m_Children[i]->IsLeaf()` will return true or false as expected.
 This is called polymorphism from your 202 class.
 Please note the constructors and destructors.
-They **MUST** be like that.
+Their declarations **MUST** be like that.
+You can implement them however you want though.

-Furthermore, `arguments for LeafNode` can include `arguments for Node`.
+Furthermore, `arguments for LeafNode` can include all or some of `arguments for Node`.
+Meaning that LeafNode can accept some arguments to pass onto Node, and also select to hardcode some of the arguments.
+For example, if your Node accepts a height parameter, a LeafNode might want to hardcode that to 0, instead of accepting it as a parameter.

 ```c++